GetAbstract International Book Award: Jury

 The jury, responsible for selecting the shortlist and winners, consists of getAbstract staff and external partners.
 All jury members receive an equal vote.
 The members in 2021 include the Swiss author Niko Stoifberg and German journalist Peter Lau.
 The jury considers books published in the twelve months preceding the award.

 Winners of the getAbstract International Book Award

 The getAbstract International Book Award traditionally recognizes two books per language category.
 The awards are weighted equally, without rank or preference.

 In 2021, the winners will be announced in November.
 Winners are selected from the longlists, which in 2021 include titles by Nobel Memorial Prize winner Daniel Kahneman et al., psychologist Jacinta M. Jiménez, and 2019 winner Dan Pontefract.

+Since 2020, getAbstract has invited readers to vote for their favorite book longlisted in the “Business Impact” category.
+The “Readers’ Choice” award (International & German) goes to the work with the most votes.